apioo/psx-dependency/README.md

 ```

-Besides this it is also possible to set services on a container in the "Pimple"
+Also it is also possible to set services on a container in the "Pimple" way.
-way.
 Through this you can easily extend or overwrite existing containers.

 ```php
 <?php